cottog/CASTER-EDITION/src/README.txt

 Please note: there may be some instances of debug messages being output to the screen, such as "heavy hit!" when you hit someone with a two-handed weapon.
 This will continue to be the case while the game is in development.
 I apolgize for the inconvenience, but its a necessary evil in my opinion.

-IMMEDIATE TODO (WILL UPDATE AS TASKS GET COMPLETED):
+IMMEDIATE TODO (WILL UPDATE AS TASKS GET COMPLETED)(MANY OTHER LONGER-TERM TODOs IN SRC FILES):

 	FINISH SPELLCASTING SYSTEM (THESE FILES ARE NOT IN THE SOURCE YET, AS THE GAME WILL NOT COMPILE WITH THEM AS THEY STAND NOW) -Finish procedural spell generation